This is Post 3 in the ‘Meditation Guidance’ series.

 Equanimity and Objectivity from Recognition of Consciousness

-Even when we learn to rest as Consciousness, it is possible that our thoughts are still characterised by anxiety, or judgement, or a sense of victimisation – at least at first.
+Even when we learn to rest ‘as’ Consciousness, it is possible that our thoughts are still characterised by anxiety, or judgement, or a sense of victimisation – at least at first.
 These thoughts however, are felt to be arising inseparably within, or in relationship with, the Equanimity of the field of Consciousness.
-By recognising Consciousness in the midst of such thoughts we have the possibility of finding ourselves no longer identified with those thoughts, and no longer giving them energy.
+By recognising Consciousness in the midst of such thoughts and simultaneously with such thoughts, we have the possibility of finding ourselves no longer identified with those thoughts, and no longer giving them energy.

 Our effort in meditation practice is therefore the gentle effort of directing our attention toward Consciousness and integrating its qualities.
 The changes to the content of the mind then occur effortlessly, being inevitable results of our realignment.
 By first acknowledging the field of Consciousness as if it were outside of ourselves, and then recognising that the ‘I’ who we identify with rests inseparably in, and in effect ‘is’, that Consciousness, we are profoundly realigned.
 Recognising Consciousness gives us a place of objectivity, from which we can start to recognise the conditions from which our thoughts arise, and can recognise that our thoughts are not in any way essential to who we are, and need not be the taken as part of our identity.